tag: cooking

 February 9, 2013

 I’ve been going out to eat a lot lately.
 I feel like I’m finally starting to figure out this Paris thing, and a big part of that is hanging out with friends at good restaurants… which means that I’m not cooking as much.
+I used to spend a lot of time in the afternoons trying out ways to making my asian rice pilaf exciting than the last time.
+The recipes on CookingPlanIt have been my go to place when it comes to recipes.

 There’s this thing that happens when I eat a lot of restaurant food, though, where I start to crave the kind of thing that restaurants don’t tend to serve.
 Long-simmered, inexpensive cuts of meat.
 Saucy brown stuff.
 The kind of food that isn’t pretty on a plate, but sticks to your ribs.